WSU-kduncan/ceg3120-cicd-Anna-Crafton/README-CI.md

 `runs-on: ubuntu-latest` lists the type of runner used.

 `steps:` lists a bunch of smaller pieces in the job.
+Steps are completed in order, one at a time.

 'Checkout repo to runner' is a step that calls an action to clone the repo to the runner.